 Net Zero Week is the UK’s official national awareness week, tackling all things net zero.
 The government and industry backed initiative is marking its fifth anniversary in July 2025.
-To celebrate this milestone, we are bringing a delegation of net zero stakeholders to Parliament to curate events for MPs, Peers and policy aides.
+To celebrate this milestone, we are bringing a delegation of net zero stakeholders to Parliament to curate events for MPs and policy aides, Peers and civil servants.

 Bill Esterson has been MP for Sefton Central since 2010 and was elected Chair of the Commons Select Committee for Energy Security and Net Zero in September 2024.
 He has previously held the position of Shadow Minister for Transport, Shadow Minister for Business and Industry, Shadow Minister for International Trade and Shadow Minister for Small Business.
 Mr Esterson started and grew two businesses between 1995 and 2010 and was a local councillor before entering parliament.
 He graduated from Leeds University in 1990 with BSc Hons in Maths and Philosophy and trained as a chartered accountant after graduating.